 Katie Yap and Donald Nicolson: Bronzewing.
 Photo © Albert Comper

-There followed the world premiere of laila for solo viola by Hawaiian composer Leilehua Lanzilloti on commission for Yap. laila (place) comprises several short movements, each exploring a different nuance of the Hawaiian word.
-While Lanzilloti’s score stipulates the tuning and a series of musical patterns based on harmonics, she leaves it to the violist to develop those patterns in performance. laila had a magical quality, with the bell-like harmonics suggesting both fluidity and tranquillity.
+There follows the world premiere of laila for solo viola by Hawaiian composer Leilehua Lanzilloti on commission for Yap. laila (place) comprises several short movements, each exploring a different nuance of the Hawaiian word.
+While Lanzilloti’s score stipulates the tuning and a series of musical patterns based on harmonics, she leaves it to the violist to develop those patterns in performance. laila has a magical quality, with the bell-like harmonics suggesting both fluidity and tranquillity.

 Bronzewing return to Tempo Rubato on 4 July with Bronzewing Baroque.